 He returned back to Summa Akron City Hospital after his fellowship to become the simulation medical director where he started the first medical simulation fellowship in the state of Ohio.
 He developed a nationally recognized simulation program in the 9 years he served in that role, graduated 10 simulation fellows, served as a consultant for NASA on simulation related projects, co-developed a novel transvenous pacemaker simulator, and published numerous simulation related research studies.

-Dr. Ahmed was the recipient of the Donald O’Hara teaching award at Harvard Medical School in 2009, Emergency Medicine residency faculty of the year for the Akron City Emergency Medicine residency program in 2010 and 2012, and was awarded the 2017 ACEP National Faculty Teaching Award.
+Dr. Ahmed was the recipient of the Donald O’Hara teaching award at Harvard Medical School in 2009, Emergency Medicine residency faculty of the year for the Akron City Emergency Medicine residency program in 2010 and 2012, the 2017 ACEP National Faculty Teaching Award, and the SAEM Simulation Academy "Distinguished Educator" award in 2020.
 Dr. Ahmed is passionate about training emergency medicine residents into highly effective team leaders.

 His wife is a pediatric palliative care and hospice physician at Riley Children’s Hospital.
 They have 2 boys.
 In his free time he enjoys spending time with his family, all Cleveland sports (yes, even the Browns), and martial arts.